Loan of artworks from the Ludwig Museum’s Collection

 - Assessment and approval

-It is advisable to give notice of the intent of loan as early as possible, but the official loan request should be submitted at least two months prior to the planned date of loan.
+It is advisable to give notice of the intent of loan as early as possible, but the official loan request should be submitted at least six months prior to the planned date of loan.

 Artworks can only leave the building of Ludwig Museum with a contract signed by both parties, a valid insurance, and in case of loan to another country, an export licence and other licences from official authorities.